 We get it: Mortgage documents make your eyes glaze over.
 But if you don’t read them closely and there are any errors or surprises, you could feel buyer’s remorse later.
 The Consumer Financial Protection Bureau created a thorough explainer on the loan estimate form lenders are required to give you within three days of receiving your mortgage application.

 Pay close attention to your interest rate, monthly payments, lender and loan processing fees, closing costs and the down payment amount.
 These items shouldn’t change dramatically from preapproval to closing if your credit and financial profile stay the same.

 Lenders sometimes offer credits to help lower the amount of cash due at closing.
-Beware, though: These credits often come with higher interest rates, which means you’ll pay more in interest over the life of the loan.
+Beware, though: These credits can push up the interest rate on your loan, which means you’ll ultimately pay more in interest as a result.

 Always ask questions if you don’t understand certain fees or you spot errors in the paperwork (such as a misspelled name or a wrong bank account).
-Getting ahead of any issues now can save you a lot of headaches (and money) later.
+Getting ahead of any issues early can save you a lot of headaches later.